numbas/editor-docs/source/tutorials/write-question.rst

 Log in to the Numbas editor and, in the :guilabel:`Create` box, click on the :guilabel:`Question` link.

 .. image:: screenshots/question/1.png
+    :alt: The "create a question" link on the homepage is highlighted.

 You will be prompted to give your question a name, and to assign it to a project.
 As this is your first question you will probably want to use the default project, which is your own workspace.

 .. image:: screenshots/question/2.png
+    :alt: The "create a new question" form.

 The structure of a question
 ---------------------------